juju/docs/src/en/models-config.md

 ## Juju lifecycle and harvesting

-Juju keeps state on the running model from which it builds a model.
+Juju keeps state on the running model.
 Based on that model, it can harvest machines which it deems are no longer required.
 This can help reduce running costs and keep the model 'tidy'.
 Harvesting is guided by what "harvesting mode" has been set by the